Jacqueline

-Planning to redesign your web site?
+Planning to redesign your website?
 Always good to hear!
-Here are a few tips for improving your web site, even on a limited budget.
+Here are a few tips for improving your website, even on a limited budget.

-1. Keep your logo in the top left corner, linked to the main url.
+1. Keep your logo in the top left corner, linked to the main URL.

 It seems so simple.
 But there are still many sites that do not practice this.
-More and more usability and user-preference studies are showing that visitors expect your logo (or company title) to be in the top left hand corner.
+More and more usability and user-preference studies are showing that visitors expect your logo (or company title) to be in the top left-hand corner.
 If your brand is the first thing the visitor sees, they understand where they are from the beginning.
-The brand then leads the visitor into your core content and coaxes them through the web site in a natural reading flow: top-to-bottom, left-to-right.
+The brand then leads the visitor into your core content and coaxes them through the website in a natural reading flow: top-to-bottom, left-to-right.

-2. Develop a clear subheading for the top of your home page.
+2. Develop a clear subheading for the top of your homepage.

-By subheading, I mean a short, summarized description about your business.
+By subheading, I mean a short, summarized description of your business.
 Think about your specialty, your industry focus, and state it.
 I recommend including this in plain text (not a graphic) somewhere in your heading – preferably as the first line of text in your code following your logo.
 A good placement is in the top right corner or beneath your main navigation menu.
 What does this do?
-It tells a human visitor right away what the web site is about – so they know they found the right business for their needs and are interested in reading further; it gives the search engines some strong key phrase food.
+It tells a human visitor right away what the website is about – so they know they found the right business for their needs and are interested in reading further; it gives the search engines some strong key phrase food.

 Here is an example of a strong subheading: